mllinares/pymds_dev/README.md

 target_prob = 0.9 # target acceptancy probability (<1)

 ```
-This should take approximatly 3h to run on a standard computer (CPU i7-1165G7 @ 2.80GHz × 8).
+This should take approximatly 3h to run on a standard home computer (CPU intel i7-1165G7, 2.80GHz, RAM 16Go).
 If your specks are lower than those, the algorithm may take longer to complete.

 2) Run invert.py

+  a.
+In a python IDE

-from terminal window (does not require to be in a specific working directory):
+From terminal window (does not require to be in a specific working directory):
 ```
 conda activate NAME_OF_YOUR_ENVIRONMENT
 spyder